 Computers Are Fast: The Invoker is a unique hero that uses three types of orbs in different combinations to "invoke" up to 10 different spells, with a wide variety of effects.
 In human hands, the Invoker is only powerful if the user knows which orb combos invoke which spells and can change the orb pattern and invoke the spell quickly.
 In AI hands, orbs are changed and spells invoked in the blink of an eye, allowing an AI Invoker to instantly invoke just the right spell to kill the enemy or escape.
 If an AI Invoker is on your side, you'll probably be frustrated with it taking all the kills.
 If an AI Invoker is on the opposing team, run.

 Conservation of Ninjutsu: Played with Meepo.
-To be more specific: his ultimate allows him to split into up to 4 copies of himself, which have their own attacks and skills.
+His ultimate allows him to split into up to 4 copies of himself, which have their own attacks and skills.
 The downside, however, is that if one of them dies, they all die.

 Crosshair Aware: These appear on the Sniper's unlucky victim whenever he uses Assassinate; it's only visible to the Sniper's allies, though.
 A variation on this is used to warn targets of Barathrum's Charge of Darkness.